 Tours

 Especially in Cusco, you’ll find an array of travel companies, some of them offering their services.
-If you have some doubts or after checking out its social media, web page, or reviews you’re still not convinced, we recommend you look for another one.
+If you have some doubts or after checking out its social media, web page, or reviews, you’re still not convinced, we recommend you look for another one.

 In terms of tourism regulation, Peru has made significant improvements.
 Regulations are still not consistently upheld, though.
-It’s possible that some adventure tour companies don’t follow safety regulations since they operate informally.
-While uncommon, accidents involving adventure trips offered by unregistered companies might have disastrous repercussions.

-If you are looking for a more spiritual or mystical journey you have to find a reputable travel agency as well.
-Many visitors are interested in trying ayahuasca, a traditional Amazonian beverage made from plants and is well-known for its strong hallucinogenic properties.
+If you are looking for a more spiritual or mystical journey, you have to find a reputable travel agency as well.

 It stimulates deep reflection and vivid visions when used in spiritual rites.
 People use Ayahuasca for self-discovery and healing, but it should only be used under the supervision of expert shamans.
-Ayahuasca can be an otherwordly experience but it can be dangerous.

-After drinking the beverage it’s common to experience symptoms such as discomfort, nausea, or vomiting.
-These symptoms could get worse resulting in paranoic episodes or seizures.
-Having said the state you’ll probably be after this powerful drink, you must be in a very safe place, as fake spiritual guides can put your life at risk if you need any medical attention.
+These symptoms could get worse, resulting in paranoid episodes or seizures.
+Having said the state you’ll probably be in after this powerful drink, you must be in a very safe place, as fake spiritual guides can put your life at risk if you need any medical attention.

-Also, individuals who act as spiritual leaders can take advantage of participants when they are at their most vulnerable.
 Due to these factors, Viagens Machu Picchu does not offer any ayahuasca-related services.
 It will be up to you to arrange whatever ceremonies you choose to have while visiting Peru.

 Safety FAQs